 New Orleans Jazz Fest is back!

-It’s felt like forever since the last Jazz Fest but it’s finally back and we are excited to check out the music, with acts such as Stevie Nicks, Lionel Richie, and Red Hot Chili Peppers headlining, as well as local and regional favorites such as Lost Bayou Ramblers, Sweet Crude, and Little Freddie King.
-Along with music, art vendors are back, selling everything from paintings to clothes.
+It’s felt like forever since the last Jazz Fest but it’s finally back and we were so thrilled to check out the music, with acts such as Stevie Nicks, Lionel Richie, and Red Hot Chili Peppers headlining, as well as local and regional favorites such as Lost Bayou Ramblers, Sweet Crude, and Little Freddie King.
+Along with music, art vendors came back, selling everything from paintings to clothes.
 Here, we are highlighting New Orleans-based artists that you shouldn’t sleep on, we certainly didn’t.
 We hope to see them again next year.

 EDWARD WYCLIFF – Bow Shoeshoe

 With the mission of empowering the people of Lesotho, Edward Wycliff designs and sells bowties and neckties which are crafted by the people of Lesotho.
 Bow Shoeshoe empowers the people of Lesotho by facilitating entrepreneurship development in isolated communities, ultimately training those in underserved communities to support themselves through bowtie and necktie craftsmanship.
-By working in seven underserved communities, they provide residents of the communities a stable source of well-paid labor, bringing employment opportunities to areas struck by extreme poverty.
+By working in seven underserved communities, they provide residents of the communities with a stable source of well-paid labor, bringing employment opportunities to areas struck by extreme poverty.
 Pronounced “shway-shway”, shoeshoe is the traditional cotton textile of South Africa, which became an iconic symbol of Lesotho.
 As Wycliff said, “It truly does take a village to produce each Bow Shoeshoe product.”
-Bow Shoeshoe will be available to sell their products on the first weekend of Jazz Fest.

 OSCAR DONAHUE – Oscar of New Orleans